DevExpress-Examples/asp-net-core-dashboard-integrate-ai-assistant/README.md

 ![DevExpress BI Dashboard - Integrate an AI Assistant](images/dashboard-ai-assistant.png)

-The AI Assistant reviews and analyzes all the data displayed in the dashboard to answer your questions.
-For a more focused analysis, you can select a specific dashboard item.
+The AI Assistant reviews and analyzes all data displayed in the dashboard to answer your questions.
+You can narrow down available data if you select a specific dashboard item.
 Click the **Select widget** button in the AI Assistant custom item's caption and choose the desired widget.
-Any changes to dashboard data—such as updates to parameters or master filters—will automatically trigger a recreation of the AI Assistant.
-The dashboard data is exported in Excel format and passed to the AI Assistant.
+Note that updates to parameters or master filters, or any other data changes automatically trigger the AI Assistant recreation.

 **Please note that AI Assistant initialization takes time.
 The assistant is ready for interaction once Microsoft Azure scans the source document on the server side.**